Gylfi Sigurðsson: 2010–11

 Gylfi scored his first goal of the 2010–11 season in the first match of the season when he "skipped past two players before smashing in a 25-yard equaliser" against Scunthorpe United in a 2–1 home loss.
 He followed this on 28 August with a short-range chip in the 22nd minute away at Leicester City.
-The evening after the match, the Icelandic media reported Gylfi was to travel to Germany the following Monday to undergo a medical at 1899 Hoffenheim ahead of a transfer.
+The evening after the match, the Icelandic media reported Gylfi was to travel to Germany the following Monday to undergo a medical at TSG Hoffenheim ahead of a transfer.
 On 31 August, he completed a transfer to 1899 Hoffenheim, with Reading reporting the fee received exceeded their previous club record sale of £6.5 million from the sale of Kevin Doyle.

-1899 Hoffenheim
+TSG Hoffenheim

-Gylfi made his debut for 1899 Hoffenheim on 10 September 2010, coming on as a substitute with 13 minutes to go in a 2–0 win over Schalke 04.
+Gylfi made his debut for TSG Hoffenheim on 10 September 2010, coming on as a substitute with 13 minutes to go in a 2–0 win over Schalke 04.
 One week later, he scored his first goal for Hoffenheim in a 2–2 draw with 1.
 FC Kaiserslautern after coming on as a 77th-minute substitute.
 He scored with his first touch, a 20-yard free-kick that levelled the match.
 His second goal for the club was another free-kick, from 25 yards out against Mainz 05 in a 4–2 away defeat.
 He added another two goals to his tally in Hoffenheim's home win against Hannover 96, one of which was from the penalty spot.
 On 25 May 2011, Gylfi was voted as 1899 Hoffenheim's fans' Player of the Season, despite only starting 13 matches.
 He finished the season with ten goals and two assists.

 During the first half of the 2011–12 season, Gylfi fell out of favour with the club's new manager, making just seven league appearances and was linked with a move away from the club.